Philadelphia City Council unanimously voted to adopt modern building codes in Philadelphia, and the bill was promptly signed into law by Mayor Kenney.

 Green Building United awaits the re-introduction of legislation to enable community solar projects in Pennsylvania as well as legislation to remove the investment cap on utility energy efficiency investments.

 The Delaware General Assembly also adopted commercial PACE legislation in 2018, becoming the 35th state to do so.

-Green Building United’s members supported the passage of this bill by hosting an educational town hall, meeting with lawmakers, and signing letters of support.
+Green Building United’s members supported the passage of this bill by hosting an educational town hall, meeting with lawmakers, delivering testimony, and signing letters of support.

 Green Building United will continue its participation in Delaware’s process to review and adopt the 2018 International Codes statewide.

 Green Building United Policy and Advocacy Committee leads its legislative work.
 This member-only committee of diverse professionals meets monthly to advocate for policy and legislation that advances a sustainable and healthy built environment.

 For more information or to get involved, please email Katie Bartolotta.